Uauy-Lab/tef_kGWAS_2024/README.md

 - R with Tidyverse

 **Input files:**
 - A "minimal markers" text file generated according to Winfield et al., 2020.
 Use the version without the header of accessions names (see example files).
 To generate the minimal markers text file, use the VCF file for the pooled accessions.
-This VCF should be quality-filtered and linkage-pruned.
+This VCF file should be quality-filtered and linkage-pruned.
 - A VCF file for the unpooled accessions.
 This should not be quality-filtered or linkage-pruned to ensure the SNPs selected by the minimal markers pipeline are not removed.
-The third column should contain "variant names" and these must be of the same format as in the VCF for the pooled accessions (e.g. chromsome_coordinate; 4B_45006711)
+The third column should contain "variant names" and these must be of the same format as in the VCF file for the pooled accessions (e.g. chromsome_coordinate; 4B_45006711)
-- A file describing the accession pools / redundancy groups as per the example file "example_accession_pools.txt"
+- A file describing the accession pools as per the example file "example_accession_pools.txt"

 **Steps:**

 Script 01) This script extracts the variant names of the SNPs selected by the minimal markers pipeline, then pulls the entries for these SNPs from the VCF for the unpooled accessions.
-The output is a very short VCF with only the selected SNPs.
+The output is a very short VCF file named "target_SNPs.vcf", with only the selected SNPs

-Script 02) This script loads the short VCF of target SNPs into R, along with a metadata file describing the accession pools (redundancy groups).
+Script 02) This script loads the short VCF file of target SNPs into R, along with a metadata file describing the accession pools.
 The inputs are then formatted to allow easy visual examination of the alleles called for each of the pool constituents.
 This should be compared vs the original minimal markers output to see if the constituents agree with their pool.
 Other statistics are also calculated, such as number of markers per chromosome.

 ## References
-- Gaurav, K., Arora, S., Silva, P. et al. Population genomic analysis of Aegilops tauschii identifies targets for bread wheat improvement.
-Nat Biotechnol 40, 422–431 (2022). https://doi.org/10.1038/s41587-021-01058-4
+- Gaurav, K., Arora, S., Silva, P. *et al.* Population genomic analysis of *Aegilops tauschii* identifies targets for bread wheat improvement. *Nat Biotechnol* 40, 422–431 (2022). https://doi.org/10.1038/s41587-021-01058-4
 - Winfield M, Burridge A, Ordidge M, Harper H, Wilkinson P, Thorogood D, et al. (2020) Development of a minimal KASP marker panel for distinguishing genotypes in apple collections.
 PLoS ONE 15(11): e0242940. https://doi.org/10.1371/journal.pone.0242940